MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/search.md

 :::image type="content" source="media/search/work-with-search-results-2.png" alt-text="Filter the result list to only show selected categories of results.":::

-As you refine the list of results to replace, the replace button at the bottom of the panel keeps track of the number of replacements to be made.
-If all items are selected, the button reads, **Replace all** with the total count of all replaceable items.
+As you refine the list of results to replace the replace button at the bottom of the panel keeps track of the number of replacements to be made.
+If all items are selected the button reads **Replace all** with the total count of all replaceable items.

 :::image type="content" source="media/search/work-with-search-results-3.png" alt-text="Results showing total replacements found.":::

-If you've selected results from the list, the button is updated to read, **Replace selected** with the total count of selected items.
+If you've selected results from the list the button is updated to read **Replace selected** with the total count of selected items.

 :::image type="content" source="media/search/work-with-search-results-4.png" alt-text="Replace selected button showing total number of replace items.":::